 Soak your French toast until it absorbs most of the egg batter, about 5 minutes.

-Once you’ve soaked your bread, heat a large frying pan over medium heat and add 1-2 tablespoons of butter or oil.
+Once you’ve soaked your bread, heat a large frying pan (I’d recommend non-stick) over medium heat and add 1-2 tablespoons of oil.
+(You can also use butter, but I’ve found it sticks more than oil.)

 For the veggie version mentioned in the recipe card, add sliced or mashed avocado, tomato slices, and leafy greens, then top with a fried egg.